NNPDF/nnpdf/doc/sphinx/source/tutorials/run-fit.md

 Performance of the fit
 ----------------------
-The `n3fit` framework is currently based on [Tensorflow](https://www.tensorflow.org/) as such to first approximation, anything that makes Tensorflow to go faster will also make ``n3fit`` to be faster.
+The `n3fit` framework is currently based on [Tensorflow](https://www.tensorflow.org/) and as such to first approximation, anything that makes Tensorflow faster will also make ``n3fit`` faster.

 In our tests the bests results are obtained using the MKL-compiled version of Tensorflow as found by default in Conda.